turboapps/docs/deploying/to_turbo_server/f-advanced_topics.md

 	<script language="javascript" src="http://[SERVER]/Plugin/Api/" type="text/javascript"></script>
 	<a href="#" onclick="(new SpoonEntry()).RunApp('http://[SERVER]/Config/?a=Firefox5&v=5.0.0.0'); return false;">Launch Firefox</a>

-**Example**: Prompt the user to install the Turbo Plugin if it is not already installed on the machine.
+**Example**: Prompt the user to install the Turbo Client if it is not already installed on the machine.

 	<script language="javascript" src="http://[SERVER]/Plugin/Api/" type="text/javascript"></script>
 	<script language="javascript" type="text/javascript">